grammyjs/website/site/docs/guide/commands.md

 bot.command(["a", "b", "c", "d"] /* , ... */);
 ```

-Note that only those commands that are in the beginning of a message are handled, so if a user sends `'Please do not send /start to that bot!'`, then your listener will not be called, even though the `/start` command _is_ contained in the message.
+Note that only those commands that are in the beginning of a message are handled, so if a user sends `"Please do not send /start to that bot!"`, then your listener will not be called, even though the `/start` command _is_ contained in the message.

 Telegram supports sending targeted commands to bots, i.e. commands that end with `@your_bot_name`.
 grammY handles this automatically for you, so `bot.command("start")` will match messages with `/start` and with `/start@your_bot_name` as commands.